Why these drivers say more women should be truckers - NewsBreak

 Ingrid Brown, a trucker of 40 years and host of “America on 18 Wheels,” said trucking is an inherently equal profession between men and women.

 “I get paid the same things the guys get paid,” she said Monday on “NewsNation Prime.”
-“I do the same job they do.”READ MORE: US needs 80,000 truck drivers
+“I do the same job they do.”Warren Hardy found guilty in death penalty case

 She added the industry has come a long way in her four decades.
 There are now reliably men’s and women’s showers at truck stops, and the equipment is easier to operate.